Planning and approvals

 Before constructing a major project like the North West Transmission Developments (NWTD), various studies are conducted to understand the existing environment.
 This information helps to identify ways to avoid, reduce, and manage impacts.

-Upcoming lodgement of a Permit Application for the North West Transmission Developments
+Lodgement of Permit Application for the North West Transmission Developments

 The Permit Application is for the alignment between Palmerston and Burnie, Burnie and Hampshire Hills, and a line between Stowport and Heybridge to connect Marinus Link (refer to map below).
 The Application also includes modifications to Palmerston and Sheffield substations and a new substation at Hampshire Hills.